 Independent film producer Harry Allan Towers, who frequently worked with Jess Franco around this time, had a lot of interest in creating a Dracula movie that was faithful to Stoker’s novel.
 He repeatedly asked Jess to direct the film, and, being an admirer of the novel, Jess ultimately agreed.
 By this time, Sir Christopher Lee had grown weary of his Dracula roles, but when he was offered the chance to play The Count in a faithful adaptation to Stoker’s novel, Lee once again reprised the role.
 For the first time on film, Dracula appears as an older looking man with grey hair who appears younger as he feeds on blood, like in the book.

 Jess Franco’s Count Dracula does come off as extremely faithful, at the beginning, during the episode with Jonathan Harker (Fred Williams) and Dracula at his castle in Transylvania, but following the shift to London, things get turned around in certain ways, as the film takes liberties with the plot, that sort of undermines its commitment as a vehicle for a true film version of Stoker's Dracula.
 I was a little disappointed that the segment involving the doomed crew of the ship that transports Dracula to London and its stormy arrival to the port was completely omitted.
 Some of the fishy changes that I can’t help griping about a little were how the mental clinic was run by Professor Van Helsing (Herbert Lom) instead of Dr. Seward (Paul Muller), and when Lucy’s (Soledad Miranda) fiancée shows up, he introduces himself as Quincy Morris (Jack Taylor)… (Arrgghh!
 We all know that she chose Arthur Holmwood, who’s not even in this movie, and turned down Dr. Seward and Morris’s proposals).
 There’s also a bit that takes place at an opera house, where Dracula attacks Mina (Maria Rohm), which I like to think was supposed to be an homage to a brief segment in the 1931 Dracula.
-Also, that whole bit with Van Helsing having a stroke and becoming wheelchair bound seemed a bit puzzling.
+Also, that whole bit with Van Helsing having a stroke and ending up in a wheelchair seemed a bit puzzling.

 Of course, I’d be contradicting myself, in a way, if I was to let these inconsistencies between the book and the movie ruin it for me, as I have praised a few Lovecraft film adaptations for not merely copying the book.
 I do like this movie, and as a Jess Franco fan, it’s a treat to see a lot of beloved Franco regulars acting in a formidable version of Dracula.
 The style and look of the movie can stand its own alongside any of the Hammer horror Draculas.
 Franco can sometimes handle era creations quite sublimely, and the look and feel of Count Dracula (although filmed in Barcelona) really touches the Victorian sentiments in me.